vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 </div>

-It is also possible to explicitly create ["shallow" reactive objects](/guide/advanced/reactivity-in-depth.html#deep-vs-shallow-reactivity) where the reactivity is only tracked for root-level properties, however they are typically only needed in advanced use cases.
+It is also possible to explicitly create ["shallow" refs and reactive objects](/api/reactivity-advanced.html#shallowref) where the reactivity is only tracked at the root-level, however they are typically only needed in advanced use cases.

 <div class="options-api">